-The West Texas Anti-Gang Center administrator in coordination with the El Paso Police department will monitor and assure that all contracts are executed in compliance with all applicable federal and state statutes, regulations, policies, guidelines and requirements, including, but not limited to, 2 CFR 200; the Uniform Grant Management Standards (UGMS); and Title 1, Part 1, Chapter 3 of the Texas Administrative Code, that govern the application, acceptance and use of Federal and State funds for this project. - The project Director will monitor and review the work and/or services performed by these grant funds.
+The West Texas Anti-Gang Center administrator in coordination with the El Paso Police Department will monitor and assure that all contracts are executed in compliance with all grant requirements.
+The TAG administrator will monitor and review the work and/or services performed under these grant funds.